apkjet/TrustlookWannaCryToolkit/README.md

 The Wannacry Scanner can help system admin to scan your network for vulnerable windows systems, the tool is under "scanner" directory.

+please check out the details at [Scanner Tool README](scanner/README.md)

 ## 2. WannaCry Vaccine Tool

 The WannaCry Vaccine Tool help user to prevent your system from being affected by WannaCry Ransomeware

-please check out the details at [Scanner Tool README](scanner/README.md)
+please check out the details at [Vaccine Tool README](vaccine/README.md)